ricpote/moddedmindustry/SE202526/Milestone2/CodeMetrics/RicardoPote/README.md

+THe Overall code of mindustry is pretty complex  that can be proved by loking at its score of understandability of -11,274  which means that this code is quite trouble some to understand lets now evaluate the metrics from Chidamber and Kener set first a small disctribtion of what the metric of this set evaluate and how they do it

 The Response For a Class (RFC) metric, from Chidamber and Kemerer set, measures how many different methods can be executed when an object of a class receives a message.
 This includes both the class´s own methods and all distinct methods it calls directly.